Kyle Korver: Personal life

 Korver has three brothers, Klayton, Kaleb and Kirk (1990–2018), all of whom played Division I basketball.
 Klayton was a guard/forward for the Drake Bulldogs; Kaleb a guard for the Creighton Bluejays; and Kirk a forward for the UMKC Kangaroos.
 His mother Laine played high school basketball and once scored 74 points in a game.
-Korver's father Kevin is a pastor in Pella, Iowa, and his uncle Kris is the head basketball coach at Northwestern College in Orange City, Iowa.
+Korver's father Kevin is a pastor in Pella, Iowa, and his uncle Kris was the head basketball coach at Northwestern College in Orange City, Iowa.
 His cousin Kari Korver is a former UCLA women's basketball player.

 Korver married Juliet Richardson on August 10, 2011.
 Their daughter Kyra Elyse was born on December 5, 2012.
 His wife delivered their first boy, Knox Elliot, on October 4, 2014.
 Their second son, Koen, was born on November 7, 2016.

 Korver founded the Kyle Korver Foundation, which contributes to many philanthropic causes.
 He held a coat drive while with the 76ers, where he collected and donated coats to children in need.
 Korver added a new line of clothing called Seer Outfitters connected to his foundation to help underprivileged children.
-In 2013, he started in October the "Socktober Drive" in which he collects socks to donate to homeless people in Atlanta.
-Korver has also participated in the NBA's Basketball Without Borders outreach program in Africa, China, Brazil and India.
+In October 2013, he started the "Socktober Drive", in which he collected socks to donate to homeless people in Atlanta.
+Korver has also participated in the NBA's Basketball Without Borders outreach program in South Africa, China, Brazil and India.
 Korver is a Christian.

 In March 2018, Korver took a leave of absence from the Cavaliers following the death of his brother Kirk, who died just before he was about to receive a liver transplant after suffering an unknown illness that caused multiple organ failure.